Meet Interim Provost Smith

 Larry’s academic background is in physiology and cell science.
 He earned a bachelor’s degree in biology at Eastern Connecticut State College, a master’s degree in physiology at the University of Kansas, and a Ph.D. in physiology at the University of Maryland.
 After several years of postdoctoral work at medical schools and research institutes in the east, Larry began his faculty career at Idaho State University in 1989.
 While there, he led efforts to improve the teaching and research environment in cell and molecular science and was Founding Director of the Molecular Research Core Facility.
 During his 14 years at ISU, Larry took on a growing number of administrative roles and eventually chose to enter administration full time with his move to Utah State.

 Larry enjoys the outstanding regional opportunities for outdoor recreation including fly-fishing, hiking and skiing.
-He and his wife Carol have several horses, dogs, and cats and Larry maintains a small vineyard of wine grapes and is a hobby vintner.
+He and his wife Carol have several horses, dogs, and cats.
+Larry also maintains a small vineyard of wine grapes and is a hobby vintner.

 Laurens H. Smith